An ongoing project to find Palm Cemetery’s historic owners

 An effort to address Palm Cemetery’s inventory of long unused burial spaces is under way.
 As part of that effort, The City of Winter Park is trying to find historic owners who bought spaces before 1947 and have not used them.
 A notification project for those owners or their descendants who believe that they have an ownership interest in an unused burial space in Palm Cemetery will be ongoing.

-The official notice date for Group 1 is Monday, March 3, 2014.
+The official notice date for Group 1 was Monday, March 3, 2014.

-To facilitate the processing of your claim, click here to download the Burial Space Claim Form.
+To facilitate the processing of your claim, download the Burial Space Claim Form.
 Claims will be processed in the order that they are received.

 - What is considered an abandoned burial right?